vmw-pso/vmw-pso/README.md

 ### 🔭 I’m currently working on ...

-* Containerised, micro-services based inventory management system for use in Tanzu demonstrations
+* Containerised, micro-services based, inventory management system for use in Tanzu demonstrations
 * Signals ingesting and analysis platform to find links between trending words on social media

 <!--